glentennis/cloudbuild-dbt/readme.md

 # dbt on Google Cloud Build

-This repo provides a relatively turnkey way to run dbt on Google Cloud Build (GCB), providing a similar experience to dbtCloud.
+An adaptable example to run dbt on Google Cloud Build (GCB), providing a similar experience to dbtCloud.

 # How does this compare to dbtCloud?